istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 In Kubernetes, the [Container *Runtime* Interface (CRI)](https://kubernetes.io/docs/concepts/architecture/cri/) is responsible for talking to the Linux kernel, creating network namespaces for new pods, and starting processes within them.
 The CRI then invokes the [Container *Networking* Interface (CNI)](https://github.com/containernetworking/cni), which is responsible for wiring up the networking rules in the various Linux network namespaces, so that packets leaving and entering the new pod can get where they’re supposed to go.
-It doesn’t matter much what topology or mechanism the CNI uses to accomplish this - as long as packets get where they’re supposed to be, Kubernetes works and everyone is happy.
+It doesn’t matter much to Kubernetes or the container runtime what topology or mechanism the CNI uses to accomplish this - as long as packets get where they’re supposed to be, Kubernetes works and everyone is happy.

 ### Why did we drop the previous model?